Home » What Cleaning Products Are Safe Around Parrots?

 Use baking soda, white vinegar, and organic apple cider vinegar to clean a parrot’s cage and windows.

-Use homemade parrot-safe cleaners to keep the home clean and sanitary.
-You can also use bird-safe cleaning products like Poop-off but put the parrot in a separate room before starting.
+To keep the home clean and sanitary, use homemade parrot-safe cleaners and cleaning products like Poop-Off.
+Before you begin, put the parrot in a separate room.